jvverde/MarpaX-xPathLike/README.md

 # NAME

 Data::pQuery - a xpath like processor for json like data-objects (hashes and arrays)!
-It looks for data-objects wich match the pQuery expression and returns a list of references (or the contente) of each of matched data-object
+It looks for data-objects which match the pQuery expression and returns a list of references (or content) of each matched data-object

 # VERSION